Skip to main content

 Personal statement

-Kerrie joined the department in 2022, having previously worked at the Cardiff Met University, University of Worcester, Salford, Aberystwyth and Gloucestershire.
-She has been a freelance theatre practitioner for over ten years, working across the fields of contemporary performance making, performance with young people and creativity within education.
-Her solo work is concerned with creating performances from archival documents and her work, that is led by young people, explores and interacts with different spaces and modes of performance.
+Kerrie joined the department in 2022, having previously worked at Cardiff Metropolitan University.
+She has been a freelance theatre practitioner for over 15 years, working across the fields of contemporary performance making and creativity within education.

 Academic qualifications